npg70/galbreath-old/sources/kintyre-families.md

     * Wasn't clear how Hugh fit in...  he is the Grandson of John G- and More McLean.
     * The Internet says the line goes back on generation more
-    * Hector G-
+    * BIO: Hector G-
-    * John G-
+    * BIO: John G-
-    * Hugh G-
+    * BIO: Hugh G-

 ---

 * John Kenneth G-, b 1908, d.
 2006

-    * Is "Whitehouse" a place, or a term?
+    * QUESTION: Is "Whitehouse" a place, or a term?
-    * Still researching exactly his Kintyre connections
+    * NOTE: Still researching exactly his Kintyre connections

 ---